Free Video Violin Lesson 1

 The pegbox holds all of our major tuning pegs for each of the strings, which I will touch on more later.
 Moving down the strings we get to the bridge.
 This small wooden piece not only elevates the strings keeping them from staying flat on the fingerboard, but also transfers vibrations from the strings down on top of the body, through a small wood piece inside the violin known called the soundpost, which in turn carries those vibrations to the back piece of the body, bouncing back out through the F holes.

-These little things on the tail piece by the bridge are called the fine tuners and are used for making small adjustments when tuning.
+The little screws on the tail piece by the bridge are called the fine tuners and are used for making small adjustments when tuning.
 Often times beginner instruments will have fine tuners on all four strings while more advanced have just one on the high E string, or none at all.

-This big black hunk on the violin is called the chin rest, and for a very good reason!
+The big black hunk on the violin is called the chin rest, and for a very good reason!
 Your chin goes on it!
-Many people make an interesting habit of resting their cheek on the chinrest, which is not only unattractive, but can be bad for your neck!
+Many people make an interesting habit of resting their cheek on the chin rest, which is not only unattractive, but can be bad for your neck!

 Care and Storage

 The violin is made of wood, which means that it is susceptible to moisture and humidity.
-Too humid and will harm varnish and may even come apart, too dry and it may crack.
+Too much humidity may harm the varnish and could even cause the instrument to come apart while a room that is too dry may cause the wood to crack.
 It is important to never leave your instrument to harsh conditions.
 Never leave your violin in the car to be exposed to intense cold/heat.
 If you do have an ice-cold instrument, let it warm up before playing- as the vibrations in the stiff instrument may also cause a crack.
 Also, never set the instrument (even in its case) next to a heat/air vent or a window.
 In the case of extreme conditions, you should always have a humidifier to keep your instrument from cracking!

 The Bridge